 If you want a sweet treat, make sure you have your fruit with plenty of health-giving fats.

 1. Fat accentuates the sweet flavor.

-That means that we can make something with less sugar in it and still have it appeal to our sweet tooth.
+That means that if we make something with plenty of healthy fats and less sugar, and it will still appeal to our sweet tooth.

 2. Fat helps us feel full faster.

 Part of the problem with modern sweet foods (and drinks) is that they tend to be either low-fat or made with very unhealthy fats.

 Our bodies have a limit to the amount of fat we can eat at a time, so making the sweet food rich in quality fats allows you to eat less and satiate your sweet tooth faster.
 (You know that you’ve crossed that fat limit when you hit that ‘I can’t take another bite’ feeling.)

 3. Fats help slow digestion and provide a slower absorption of sugars into the bloodstream.